 - (2) Fire: a unit consisting of all sworn uniformed employees of the Charlottesville Fire Department, except those excluded by definition under sec.
-19-202; and - (3) Transit: a unit consisting of all regular full-time and part-time employees of the Charlottesville Area Transit in the positions of Transit Operator Leads, Transit Operators, Transit Maintenance Workers, Transit Maintenance Assistants, Transit Bus Technicians, School Transit Operator Leads, School Transit Operators, and School Bus Aids, excluding all office and clerical employees and those excluded by definition under sec.
-19-202. - (b) The City reserves the right to extend the right to engage in collective bargaining to employees in additional bargaining units through modification of this ordinance after this ordinance has been in effect for at least two (2) years. - (c) The City Manager or his/her designee shall meet and confer with police and fire supervisors ineligible to bargain collectively regarding matters within the scope of collective bargaining under this ordinance, with the specific intent to address salary compression, as commonly defined or understood, resulting from collective bargaining with eligible police and fire uniformed employees.
+19-202; and - (3) Transit: a unit consisting of all regular full-time and part-time employees of the Charlottesville Area Transit and the Pupil Transportation Department in the positions of Transit Operator Leads, Transit Operators, Transit Maintenance Workers, Transit Maintenance Assistants, Transit Bus Technicians, School Transit Operator Leads, School Transit Operators, and School Bus Aids, excluding all office and clerical employees and those excluded by definition under sec.
+19-202. - (b) The City reserves the right to extend the right to engage in collective bargaining to employees in additional bargaining units through modification of this ordinance after this ordinance has been in effect for at least two (2) years. - (e(4) Labor and Trades: a unit consisting of all regular full-time and part-time employees associated with maintenance and skilled crafts, i.e., job classes of workers performing duties that result directly in the comfort and convenience of the general public, or contribute to the maintenance of capital assets, land and infrastructure of the City, excluding any otherwise eligible employees outlined for participation in the Transit unit and those excluded by definition under sec.
+19-202. - (5) Administrative and Technical: a unit consisting of all regular full-time and part-time employees of the City who are administrative employees or technical employees or who perform office support work, except those excluded by definition under sec.
+19-202. - (6) Professional: a unit consisting of non-supervisory and non-managerial employees within the definition of "professional employee" as set forth in sec.
+19-202, except those excluded by definition under sec.
+19-202. - (d) The City Manager or his/her designee shall, upon request, meet and confer with police and fire supervisorsemployees who supervise members of a certified bargaining unit who are themselves are ineligible to bargain collectively regarding matters within the scope of collective bargaining under this ordinance, with the specific intent to address salary compression, as commonly defined or understood, resulting from collective bargaining with eligible police and fire uniformed employees.